Midwestern United States: France

 The French and Indian exchange of goods was called an exchange of gifts rather than a trade.
 These gifts held greater meaning to the relationship between the two than a simple economic exchange because the trade itself was inseparable from the social relations it fostered and the alliance it created.
 In the meshed French and Algonquian system of trade, the Algonquian familial metaphor of a father and his children shaped the political relationship between the French and the Natives in this region.
 The French, regarded as the metaphoric father, were expected to provide for the needs of the Algonquians and, in return, the Algonquians, the metaphoric children, would be obligated to assist and obey them.
-Traders coming into Indian villages facilitated this system of symbolic exchange to establish or maintain alliances and friendships.
+Traders (voyageurs, coureur des bois) coming into Indian villages facilitated this system of symbolic exchange to establish or maintain alliances and friendships.

 Marriage also became an important aspect of the trade in both the Ohio River valley and the French pays d'en haut with the temporary closing of the French fur trade from 1690 to 1716 and beyond.
 French fur traders were forced to abandon most posts and those remaining in the region became illegal traders who potentially sought these marriages to secure their safety.
 Another benefit for French traders marrying Indian women was that the Indian women were in charge of the processing of the pelts necessary to the fur trade.
 Women were integral to the fur trade and their contributions were lauded, so much so that the absence of the involvement of an Indian Woman was once cited as the cause for a trader's failure.
 When the French fur trade re-opened in 1716 upon the discovery that their overstock of pelts had been ruined, legal French traders continued to marry Indian women and remain in their villages.
 With the growing influence of women in the fur trade also came the increasing demand of cloth which very quickly grew to be the most desired trade good.